+We also investigate potential substitution patterns that could limit the net stimulus effect of digital coupons.
+Using the platform's transaction data, we test whether increased restaurant spending is offset by inter-temporal, inter-category, or intra-household substitution.
 To test for inter-temporal substitution, we compare spending patterns during the two weeks after the coupon event against those in the two weeks preceding it.
 If consumers simply shift their planned purchases to coincide with coupon availability and then reduce spending afterward \citep[e.g.,][]{Mian2012}, the net stimulus effect over a longer horizon might be negligible.
 Specifically, we modify our baseline specification by replacing treatment period observations with data from the two weeks after the coupon event, and redefine $\text{Post}_t$ to indicate this period instead of the treatment period.
 The coefficient on $\text{Treat}_i \times \text{Post}_t$ then captures the difference in individual daily out-of-pocket expenditure between treatment and control groups during the two weeks after the coupon event relative to the pre-treatment period.
 This exercise also examines a closely related question: do digital coupons generate sustained increases in consumption that persist after the treatment period ends?
 Persistent consumption increases would suggest our $\alpha$ estimate in equation \eqref{eq:block_did} underestimates the total impact, while decreased spending would confirm inter-temporal substitution.